josuem4918/Heading-Element/README.md

 # Heading-Element
-The basics of HTML on how to use the heading element.
+An introduction to HTML basics, focusing on how to use heading elements effectively.